MarshallAsch/thesis-plots/README.md

 ## Generating the figures

-Alterntively you can run the [SEM](https://github.com/signetlabdei/sem) script manually by placing it in the parrent directory of the ns3-3.2 folder.
+Alternatively you can run the [SEM](https://github.com/signetlabdei/sem) script manually by placing it in the parent directory of the ns3-3.2 folder.
 Some modifications will need to me made to the `simulation.py` script as it is developed to be used in the docker container.
-Specificly the location that it writes the files to should be modified.
+Specifically the location that it writes the files to should be modified.

 To use it ns3 needs to be installed on the system and the script needs to be placed **outside** of the ns3 directory, as shown below.